Lunicen/Knapsack-0-1-MPI/README.md

 # About
 The following project was done to provide an optimal way of solving the 0/1 Knapsack Problem.
 The implementation uses dynamic programming and parallel computations in the form of multiprocessing.

 The project is written in C (for the best performance) and uses the Intel implementation of the MPI standard.
+Everything is documented in code with comments.

 ## How it works?
 ### The problem